bitlabstudio/django-dynamic-content/README.rst

 A reusable Django app that allows to place dynamic content into templates.

-Usually you would use a CMS like [django-cms](https://www.django-cms.org) for this szenario, which also has very useful static placeholders as of version 3, but sometimes you have a small project that doesn't need a fully blown CMS.
+Usually you would use a CMS like `django-cms <https://www.django-cms.org>`_ for this scenario, which also has very useful static placeholders as of version 3, but sometimes you have a small project that doesn't need a fully blown CMS.
 In this usecase a simple model with content that can be edited via the admin and which instances can be placed in templates would be nice to have.